teksi/wastewater/docs/en/user-guide/layerexplanations/layerexplanation.rst

 Value Lists ``tww_vl.*``
 -------------------------

 These value lists are defined in the VSA-datamodel.

-Do not change.
+Warning: Do not change!

 .. versionchanged:: 2025.0